AG7GN/images/README.md

 	Both methods are equivalent.

 1. Click __Raspberry > Preferences > Raspberry Pi Configuration__, then click __Change Password__ to set your password.
 Click __OK__, and __OK__ again.
 1. Change the Hostname of your Pi as desired.
+It's a good idea to include your call sign in the hostname to make it unique.
+Example: __hampi-ag7gn__.
+By convention, hostnames are lower case.
 1. If the outside edge of the desktop appears cut off on your monitor, Enable __Overscan__.
 1. Click __OK__.
 1. Click __Yes__ if prompted to reboot.